 Fabrics to Avoid:

-- Fur fibers can be easily pulled out and ingested by babies, posing a potential choking hazard.
-Fur can also make allergies worse for sensitive babies.
+Fur fibers can be easily pulled out and ingested by babies, posing a potential choking hazard.
+Fur can also make allergies worse for babies with sensitive skin.

 1) Ensure you choose the right kind of fabric for the right season